SteveBenner/ruby-scripts/README.md

 - `lolping` Helps me from being farked up in solo Q by testing latency of their servers

 ---
-**DISCLAIMER**: There are scripts contained in this repository that contain code taken from online sources, for which I claim neither ownership nor authorship.
+**DISCLAIMER**: There may be scripts contained in this repository that contain code taken from online sources, for which I claim neither ownership nor authorship.
 I will do my best to attribute credit to the original authors and provide software licenses where pertinent.
 I provide and utilize these scripts with the understanding that in doing so, I am not violating any law.
 If there is any copyright or licensing information missing from this repository which should be included, please contact me ASAP or submit a pull request, so the situation may be corrected.